AURICLEworksROBOTICS/ANTI-COVID-PROJECT/README.md

 https://github.com/users/AURICLEworksROBOTICS/projects/3

-we drafted nocovo project for a while until juju develops & humanoid is being prepared plans may also change
+we drafted nocovo project for a while until juju develops & (plans may also change)

+humanoid is being prepared